uidaholib/main-web-redesign_draft/content/opportunities/ai-teaching.md

 ### What is AI for Teaching and Learning: Higher Education?

 [AI for Teaching and Learning: Higher Education](https://careercatalyst.asu.edu/programs/teaching-learning-generative-ai/) is an asynchronous, online course developed by Arizona State University that explores generative AI in the context of higher education.
+The University of Idaho has purchased vouchers for this course, and there is no cost to individuals who sign up using the registration form above.
 The course provides an overview of how these systems function and examines their pedagogical implications, including considerations related to course design, assessment, academic integrity, and student learning.

 The course is designed to support faculty in developing informed perspectives and making intentional choices about how generative AI may fit within their teaching practices.